About · Estate Office of Pontiac

 The auto era ended badly here.
 Plant closings across the seventies and eighties pulled people and money out of the city faster than anything could replace them.
 2008 accelerated everything that had been going wrong for thirty years.
 Pontiac lost its city charter in 2009, was placed under state emergency management, and spent several years rebuilding basic municipal function from the ground up.
 It was a hard decade.

 The comeback has been slow and uneven, which is an honest description of most industrial-city recoveries.
 The downtown has found some footing — the courthouse, a few restaurants, an arts district that is working on being real.
 The neighborhoods are quieter.
 Some blocks are as strong as they have ever been.
 Others are still working through what the foreclosure years did to them.
-We know which blocks are which because we have been on all of them for sixty-eight years.
+We know which blocks are which because we have been on all of them since 2012.

 What makes Pontiac's housing stock worth caring about is the quality of the old construction.
 Pre-1960 Pontiac bungalows are better built than most of what is being put up today — heavier framing, real plaster, old-growth wood that has been sitting for a century and is not going anywhere.
 We have watched these houses outlast three waves of fashion and two economic collapses.
 They are worth keeping.